NikolaLohinski/terraform-provider-jinja/docs/index.md

 ### The `abspath` filter

-`abspath` takes a string containing a filesystem path and converts it to an absolute path.
+The `abspath` filter takes a string containing a filesystem path and converts it to an absolute path.
 If the path is not absolute, it is resolved according to the directory of the template it is called from.

 ### The `add`, `append` and `insert` filters